Masala Herb

 • Add all the seasoning and spices.
 Salt, black pepper, turmeric, chili pepper, cinnamon, coriander seeds ground, and cumin ground.

-1 Teaspoon Turmeric, ¼ Teaspoon Salt, ¼ Teaspoon Black Pepper ground, ½ Teaspoon Red Chili Pepper, ½ Teaspoon Cinnamon ground, 1 Teaspoon Coriander Seeds ground, 1 Teaspoon Cumin ground
+1 Teaspoon Turmeric, ¼ Teaspoon Salt, ¼ Teaspoon Black Pepper Ground, ½ Teaspoon Red Chili Pepper, ½ Teaspoon Cinnamon Ground, 1 Teaspoon Coriander Seeds Ground, 1 Teaspoon Cumin Seeds Ground

 • Increase the heat setting to medium and combine all the ingredients.
 Stir cook for a minute.